CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman pod rm rust_dev_pod_create -f
 ```

+You can jump over the long explanation directly to "Github in the container" and continue there.

 ## Motivation

 Rust is a fantastic young language that empowers everyone to build reliable and efficient software.
 It enables simultaneously low-level control without giving up high-level conveniences.
 But with great power comes great responsibility !